Virgin Media Hub 4 Lights: What do my Virgin Media Hub Lights mean? (Super Hub Light Guide for VirginMedia)

-Your hub has four lights and the configuration that they represent on your hub shows you exactly what is going on with your current network status.
-VirginMedia has deployed these hub units because they are easy to use and they are quite solid for the most part, aside from when there are issues, of course.
+Your hub has four lights, and the configuration they represent on your hub shows you exactly what is going on with your current network status.
+VirginMedia has deployed these hub units because they are easy to use.
+They are quite solid for the most part, aside from when there are issues.

-Whatever the current state of your media router lights, or if there is a particular light that you’d like to understand, you can rest assured that you will figure out what the problem is, and also get it working without necessarily needing to contact support.
+Whatever the current state of your media router lights, or if there is a particular light you’d like to understand, you can rest assured that you will figure out what the problem is and get it working without needing to contact support.

 Activating modem mode on the Virgin Media Hub 4

 Connect the Hub to your computer with an Ethernet cable before proceeding.

 - Put 192.168.0.1 into the address bar of your web browser.